smart-edge-open/EMCO/docs/design/Resource_Lifecycle_and_Status.md

 	When _rsync_ continues to retry instantiating _rsync resources_ to a specific cluster because it has become unreachable, the stop API may be invoked to cause the instantiate process to complete.

 	Note: In the case of a some clusters in a retrying condition during instantiate, issuing a terminate to the DIG will also stop the instantiate sequence before beginning the termination process.
 ```
 	URL: /v2/projects/{project-name}/composite-apps/{composite-app-name}/{version}/deployment-intent-groups/{deployment-intent-group-name}/stop
 ```

 -   **TerminateStopped**: Causes  _rsync_  to stop any current termination operations for the associated AppContext.
 	When _rsync_ continues to retry deleting _rsync resources_ from a specific cluster because it has become unreachable, the stop API may be invoked to cause the terminate process to complete.
 	This may be necessary if it is known that the retry condition cannot be resolved and there is an intent to delete the DIG.
-EMCO will prevent removal of the DIG until it has been terminated and the termination operation has completed (or failed).
+EMCO will prevent removal of the DIG until it has been terminated and the termination operation has completed (or failed.)
 ```
 	URL: /v2/projects/{project-name}/composite-apps/{composite-app-name}/{version}/deployment-intent-groups/{deployment-intent-group-name}/stop
 ```